AustinFlippo/AustinFlippo/README.md

 # 👋 Hello!
 I'm Austin

 I'm a second-year **Data Science** major at **UC San Diego** who enjoys building practical, human-centered tools with data and software.
-I like taking ideas from concept to execution, wthrough full-stack projects, analytics, and experimenting with AI-powered systems.
+I like taking ideas from concept to execution, through full-stack projects, analytics, and experimenting with AI-powered systems.

 Lately, I’ve been especially interested in using data and automation to help people make better decisions.